ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 * Backward Link - Numeric
 * Construction Link - Numeric

-Forward and backward Links must be passed in together.
-Construction Links can be passed in separately.

-Other fields should only be passed if required by Responder Filtering (4.1).
+Other fields should only be present if required by Responder Filtering (4.1).

-Unless otherwise noted, fields must not contain null values.
+An identifier must be unique within a given period and group and the method must support the same identifier appearing in different groups within the same period.
+This is to allow multiple independent groups of data for a given contributor to be imputed as part of the same sample.

 ### 3.2 Output Records